Cessna 408 SkyCourier: Development

 The first production aircraft was delivered to FedEx Express in May 2022.
 Mountain Air Cargo, which operates flights for FedEx, operated the first revenue flight of the type on January 3, 2023.

 In February 2023, a gravel runway operations kit was approved for the aircraft.
 In 2023, its equipped price was $7.195M for the freighter and $7.745M for the passenger version.

 The first 19-seat passenger variant was delivered in April 2023 for use by Western Aircraft, Inc. doing business in Hawaii as Lāna’i Air.

 In 2024, the price was $8.35M for the passenger variant and $7.75M for the cargo variant.

+The Belgian Air Force is set to become the first military customer for the type, as in February 2026, they announced they have selected the Skycourier for its Special Forces aviation.
+Five aircraft are to be on order.